Portable Gym for Small Spaces: How to Train in Apartments, Dorms, or Hotels

 • Steel, ergonomic bar: Wrist-friendly grips; heavy presses, rows, curls feel natural.

-• Layered latex bands: Stack for serious tension; scale from beginner to beast mode.
+• Layered latex bands: Stack for serious tension; scale from beginner to advanced.

-• Heavy door anchor: Rows, pulldowns, face pulls, flyes—no drilling, no drama.
+• Heavy door anchor: Rows, pulldowns, face pulls, flyes—no drilling required.

 • Push-Up Docks: Quiet, stable, wrist-neutral ground work.